Boy, 12, denies burgling top London hotels in alleged 10-month spree

 They both nodded and the 12-year-old said “Thanks” before they left the court.

-McCarthy denies all 11 charges and is due to appear at Isleworth Crown Court on April 14.
+Mr McCarthy denies all 11 charges and is due to appear at Isleworth Crown Court on 14 April.

 The 12-year-old denies all 15 charges he faces, and the 13-year-old denies all four charges against him.